tbs1-bo/feinstaub-json-mqtt-bridge/README.md

 Feinstaub Bridge
 ================

-Receive data via post request and send them to an MQTT broker.
-A Post request is of the following form.
+Data received as JSON via an HTTP POST request is send over to an MQTT broker.
+A POST request is of the following form.

 ````
 POST / HTTP/1.1